alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2023-08-27-experiments-in-the-terraform-test-framework-part-i-plans.md

 }
 ```

-This test now fails when I hoped it would pass:
+This test now fails when I hoped that it would pass:

 ![tf test 6]({{ "/assets/tf_test_6.png" | absolute_url }})